-At Soup Restaurant, our unique Chinatown Heritage dishes like Samsui Ginger Chicken, steamed minced pork and herbal soups, remind our customers of the tasty, nutritious meals that have bonded Chinese families for generations.
+Soup Restaurant specializes in serving traditional Chinatown home-cooked dishes which are collectively known as Chinatown Heritage Cuisine.
+At Soup Restaurant, our unique Samsui Ginger Chicken, steamed minced pork and herbal soup remind our customers of the tasty and nutritious meals that have bonded families for generations.

-The Samsui woman was among the pioneers who built modern Singapore.
-In the 1920s and 1940s, she immigrated to Singapore from southern China in search of employment.
-With her trademark red-clothed headgear, she toiled in the construction industry, laid bricks with her bare hands, carried building materials over her shoulders and cleared debris.
-She was the quintessential constrution worker for that period.
-Every day, she looked forward to her daily ritual of a simple, nutritious meal with her sisters from her hometown.
-During Chinese New Year, they gathered to indulge in their favourite food - Samsui Ginger Chicken.
+The recipe for our signature Samsui Ginger Chicken was handed down from the Samsui Woman, who was among the pioneers who built modern Singapore.
+In the 1920s to 1940s, she immigrated to Singapore from southern China in search of employment.
+With her trademark red-cloth headgear, she toiled in the construction sites, working with her bare hands.
+Every day, she looked forward to her daily ritual of a simple meal with her sisters from her hometown.
+During Chinese New Year, they gathered to enjoy their favourite dish – Samsui Ginger Chicken.

-CAFE O showcases Singapore’s unique coffee shop culture where locals can find comfort and familiarity in homegrown drinks and dishes such as kopi O, teh tarik, nasi lemak and roti prata.
+The dining experience at CAFE O is a showcase of Singapore’s unique coffee shop culture where locals can find comfort and familiarity – think “kopi O, teh tarik, roti prata, nasi lemak…”